MicrosoftDocs/cpp-docs.it-it/docs/parallel/concrt/reference/concurrent-unordered-multiset-class.md

 ### <a name="parameters"></a>Parametri

 *_Bucket*<br/>
-L'indice di bucket.
+Indice del bucket.

 ### <a name="return-value"></a>Valore restituito

-Un iteratore che punta all'inizio del bucket.
+Iteratore che punta all'inizio del bucket.

 ##  <a name="unsafe_cend"></a> unsafe_cend